-TITLES up for Grabs as Declan Geraghty Takes on Welsh Champ - Irish Boxing
+Declan Geraghty Takes on Welsh Champ - Irish Boxing

-TITLES up for Grabs as Declan Geraghty Takes on Welsh Champ
+Declan Geraghty Takes on Welsh Champ

 The Dublin southpaw has been confirmed on MTK’s Newcastle November 13 card where he will trade leather with Welsh champion Kieran Gething [10(2)-2-2]